Extreme Smoke

-Extreme Smoke 57 are known as the first grindcore band from Slovenia.
-The band was formed in early 1990 in the city of Nova Gorica.
+Extreme Smoke 57 is a Slovenian grindcore band formed in early 1990 in the city of Nova Gorica.

 Their influences include bands such as Napalm Death, Sore Throat, Fear of God, Seven Minutes of Nausea and Agathocles.
 Band members have played in different grindcore/noisecore/crust/drone/hardcore acts like Patareni, Deeper Than World, Cadlag, PureH, Mozak, Panic Overdose, Absent Minded, Ear Slaughter, Diarrhoea, Strobodeath and Psihoza.
 Extreme Smoke 57 split in 1992, but reformed in 2008.
 Since their reunion the band has performed on some well-known European music festivals such as Metaldays, Obscene Extreme, EXIT and Punk Rock holiday.
 In January 2016 "Corruption deteriorates" (10-inch LP) was released by band itself.
 In July 2017 their latest studio material was released as a split 7-inch EP with Belgian grindcore veterans Agathocles.
 In March 2018 a compilation CD that includes studio recordings from 1991 to 2018 was released on Independent Woman records from New Zealand.
 The compilation comes with bonus mini CD that includes their final show before split in 1992.